pepe132/Pokedex/README.md

 # Getting Started with Create React App

-#  RUN THIS APPLICACTION YOU NEED TO RE INSTALL THE NODE MODULES ONE TIME YOU CLONED THE REPOSITORY ( run npm i)
+# FOR RUN THIS APPLICACTION YOU NEED TO RE INSTALL THE NODE MODULES ONE TIME YOU CLONED THE REPOSITORY ( run npm i)

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).